 Succulents originally came from dry, arid areas.
 Some succulents, such as Orchid Cacti, get rainfall, but they grow in branches or areas where the rain might not reach them so easily.
-Many succulents originate from Africa and other regions with long dry seasons, where plants have evolved ways of storing and using water more effectively and efficiently.
+Many succulents originate from Africa and other regions with long dry seasons, where plants have evolved ways to store and use water more effectively.

-Succulents have been around for a long time and have been used as office plants and indoor gardens for a long time.
+Succulents have been around for a long time and have been used as office plants and in indoor gardens.
 However, in recent years, their popularity has grown.
 The reasons for this are many:

 Succulents are low-maintenance.
 Succulents require less watering and little to no pruning.